AdobeDocs/campaign-classic.en/help/workflow/using/file-transfer.md

 * **[!UICONTROL Display the session logs]**

-  Allows you to recover the logs of the S3, FTP or SFTP transfer and to include them in the workflow logs.
+  Allows you to recover the logs of the Azure Blob storage, S3, FTP or SFTP transfer and to include them in the workflow logs.

 * **[!UICONTROL Disable passive mode]**